wix-incubator/react-native-crash-course/docs/App.UiLib.md

 It was designed to enable developers to build and customize their own visual language so it is not specific in any way to Wix.
 The Wix mobile app, for example, is using a private UI library, wix-react-native-ui-lib, as a wrapper around react-native-ui-lib.
 Most of the components come directly from react-native-ui-lib and are customized to fit the purpose and visual language of the Wix mobile app.

-Please read more in our uilib's [Wiki Page](https://github.com/wix-private/wix-react-native-ui-lib/wiki) (see table of content)

 <img src="https://github.com/wix-playground/wix-mobile-crash-course/blob/master/assets/ui-lib%20screens%20(1).png" align="center" height="600px">

 ## Prerequisites